CristinaGVO/my-travel-journal/README.md

  🌍 My-Travel-Journal

-My Travel Journal is a full-stack MEN application that allows users to create a personal travel diary.
+My Travel Journal is a full-stack application that allows users to create a personal travel journal.
 After signing up, users can record, view, update, and delete their trips — storing memories such as destination, location, trip type, dates, notes, photos links, and ratings.

 This project was created as part of General Assembly’s Software Engineering Immersive (Project 2).